KholofeloMasela/profile/README.md

 # Installation
 After opening the app run `npm install`
+You can run the app using `npm start run` npm i mdb-react-ui-kit

 #How to use the project
 It's a simple web profile and there navigation bars at the top of the page that you can use to go through it.